jhudsl/tidyversecourse/docs/04-dataviz.md

 We see that the overall trend holds, but there has been some movement.
 For example, we see at a glance that DC has a higher proportion of its population covered in 2014 relative to 2013, while MA saw a drop in coverage.
 UT appears to be an outlier in both years having low spending but a high proportion of individuals covered.

-Beyond "Employer"-held healthcare coverage, let's look at the other types of coverage data we have.
+Beyond "Employer"-held health care coverage, let's look at the other types of coverage data we have.
 Here, we'll facet by type, rather than year, again focusing on just data from 2013.

 ```r